CAMHS - Getting help

 It’s different for everyone, and we try to treat everyone as an individual.

-CAMHS will also treat children or young people in an emergency if they need help for a serious mental illness, like if they are feeling very low and have been thinking about harming themselves.
+CAMHS – Getting More Help will treat children or young people in an emergency if they need help for a serious mental illness, like if they are feeling very low and have been thinking about harming themselves.

 We offer evidence-based treatment, which means that the treatment has been tested to make sure that it works.